 Wisdom is accepting the way people are and, instead of trying to change them, understanding them.
 Such would be the case with the wives of Rasulallah (s).
 They all loved him very much, and it is obvious that with passionate love comes jealousy and possessiveness.
 It’s natural.
 We don’t want to lose the ones we love to others.
 Wisdom is accepting such insecurities and turning the page, and showing forbearance.
 There was an incident with one of the wives of Rasulallah (s).Umm-e-Salama – May Allah is pleased with her – narrated:

 she brought food in a dish of her own to the Prophet – Peace be upon him – and his companions.
 Seeing that, Aisha came holding a tool and broke the dish out of jealousy.
 Understanding the situation, the Prophet took the two halves of the dish and he (sallalahu `alayhi wa sallam) said to his companions: Eat your food, it is just the jealousy of your mother, then the Prophet took the dish of Aisha and gave it to Um Salama and gave the dish of Um Salama to Aisha.

 Rasulallah did not get angered.
-Rather, he honored Aisha and said, “It is from the jealousy of your mother” The situation was quickly resolved without anyone being reprimanded and the issue was done.
-Rasulallah (s) understood the jealousy of women.
-This is wisdom.
+Instead, he honored Aisha and said, “It is from the jealousy of your mother” He quickly resolved the situation without anyone being reprimanded and fixed the issue.
+Rasulallah (s) understood the jealousy of women, this is wisdom.

-Rasulallah (s) reached the hearts of people because he was merciful and understanding of the people.
-He wouldn’t overburden others, rather he made things simple for the people.
-He knew people had weaknesses and he respected that.
+Rasulallah (s) reached the people’s hearts because he was merciful and understanding of the people.
+He wouldn’t overburden others; instead, he made things simple for the people.
+He knew people had weaknesses, and he respected that.
 He would address others in the way they would love to be addressed.
 A person would feel that he loved them the most because of how well he treated them.
 Love breeds love.
 And with love comes emulation.
 And even hundreds of years later, he is still emulated.